BPHL-Molecular/flisochar/README.md

 # Running Flisochar
 Software requirements: You need to have Python, Nextlow, Singularity (apptainer) in your system.

-Currenly the installation of [pgap](https://github.com/ncbi/pgap/wiki/Quick-Start) is also rquir.ed
+Currenly the installation of [pgap](https://github.com/ncbi/pgap/wiki/Quick-Start) is also required.

 Note: Before running flisochar, ensure that computing resources are available.

-Resource Requirements
+## Resource Requirements

-cores: 28, memory: 200gb, time ~ 2:00 hrs for one hybrid (short-read, long-read) bacterial sample
+Cores: 28, Memory: 200gb, Time ~ 2:00 hrs for one hybrid (short-read, long-read) bacterial sample

 Once the pipeline is available on your system (or on HiPerGator), as a first step, run the command below: